This is where all 50 states stand on reopening - Local News 8

 Ohio

-Ohio Gov. Mike DeWine issued a statewide stay-at-home order lasting which will remain in place until May 1.
+Gov. Mike DeWine issued a statewide stay-at-home order which will remain in place until May 1.

 “I would not be making these decisions if it wasn’t a matter of life and death,” DeWine said in a news release.
 “We have to keep this monster down.
 It’s not dead — it’s very much alive.”

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.